Health savings accounts: Is an HSA right for you?

 Health savings accounts (HSAs) are like personal savings accounts, but the money in them is used to pay for health care expenses.
 You — not your employer or insurance company — own and control the money in your HSA.

-The money you deposit into the account is not taxed.
+One benefit of an HSA is that the money you deposit into the account is not taxed.
 To be eligible to open an HSA, you must have a special type of health insurance called a high-deductible plan.

 Why were health savings accounts created?